SomeDevWeb/automated-remote-reposting/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Added "List/Show Post Categories" button on source settings page
+* Improved compatibility with WordPress 6.8.1

+= 1.0.1 =
+* Fixed a bug related to the remote posting action

 = 1.0 =
 * First version of the plugin

-= 1.0.1 =
-Fixed a bug related to the remote posting action

 == Upgrade Notice ==

-= 1.0 =
-No upgrade yet.

-= 1.0.1 =
+= 1.1.0 =
-Fixed a bug related to the remote posting action
+Adds an admin button to list all local post categories and improves WP compatibility.